ser-mk/ser-mk.github.io/_posts/2023-01-12-Pinect-idea2mvp.md

 date: 2023-01-12
 categories: [Pinect]
 tags: [Pinect, MVP, python, algorithm, image recognition]     # TAG names should always be lowercase
+image: /assets/Pinect/logo.png
+description: Detailing the process of creating an MVP for a unique urinal game console concept.
+Discussing the steps taken to validate the idea and bring it to fruition, including design and development considerations.
 ---

 There are a ton of video game consoles that have come out over the years.
 Each of them is unique, but something else that has set some consoles apart is the fact that a lot of them have some really unique controllers.